 Milk stars/production records of the specific goat or its dam and sires dam will give you an idea of the amount of milk you may get.
 If the goat is ADGA registered, you can find this information on the ADGA site.

-3) Temperament/Personality – if you can, meet the goat and see if you “click”.
+If you can, meet the goat and see if you “click”.
 Some goats are really friendly while others can be standoffish and some can be unfriendly.

 If you want a friendly goat, but the one you are looking at is standoffish, do you have the time to work with her and get her to like you?

-4) Horns – most Nigerian Dwarf goats have horns.
+Most Nigerian Dwarf goats have horns.
 Many people will have their goats disbudded for safety reasons.
 Some Nigerian Dwarf goats are also polled (naturally hornless).
 You should think about if you want horns, disbudded or polled.

-5) Extras/Fun – once you decide what you need on the areas above, you should decide if you want anything “extra”.
+Once you decide what you need on the areas above, you should decide if you want anything “extra”.
 Some people love blue eyed goats, goats with wattles, goats with moonspots or goats of a particular color.
 Look at some different goats and see what appeals most to you.

 We would suggest letting areas 1 – 4 weigh most heavy, but if you look and do your due diligence it is very likely you can get goats that meet all 5 criteria.

 How to find your goats

 Now you have all the information you need to select the goat type and breed.
 Now you need to know how to actually find a quality goat.

 The best way to start out with a nice goat is to buy them from a reputable breeder.
 You can find them through the American Dairy Goat Association (ADGA).
 Read through various pedigrees and decide what herd you want to base yours off of.
 Once you find herd names you can search them online for contact information.